How certain are your retirement plans?

 Have your retirement plans been derailed?

-As a result, many investors will have seen the value of their portfolios fall in 2022.
-For those approaching retirement, this may have called into question their previous plans, with the Office for National Statistics reporting a fall in the value of private sector defined contribution and hybrid pension scheme assets of -12% from 31 March 2022 to 30 June 2022.
-For those not lucky enough to have a guaranteed, and usually inflation linked, retirement income provided by a generous Final Salary pension scheme, many prospective UK retirees are reliant on Defined Contribution (sometimes called Money Purchase) pension plans to provide for them when they stop working.
+For those not fortunate enough to have a guaranteed, and usually inflation linked, retirement income provided by a generous Final Salary pension scheme, many prospective UK retirees are reliant on Defined Contribution (sometimes called Money Purchase) pension plans to provide for them when they stop working.

 How does lifestyling work?

-Sounds great right?
-How thoughtful of your good old pension provider, looking after that pot from that job in your twenties for all those years.
-If you’re beginning to get the sense that all of this sounds a little too good to be true then that’s because it sort of is!
+Sounds great, right?
+How good of your pension provider, looking after that pot from that job in your twenties for all those years.
+If you’re beginning to get the sense that all of this sounds a little too good to be true, then that’s because it sort of is!

-“Lifestyling” funds are fundamentally flawed for two reasons:
+“Lifestyling” funds are fundamentally flawed for a number of reasons:

-The second issue with lifestyling, is that the notion of having a pension entirely de-risked ready for the day you retire only makes sense if you are planning to use the whole pot to purchase an annuity.
-Due to rises in bond yields, annuity rates have increased steadily throughout 2022 to the extent that they now present an option well worth considering for certain retirees for the first time in many years.
-Our recent article covers all things annuities in more detail if you’re keen to learn more.
+The last issue we would like to highlight with lifestyling, is that the notion of having a pension entirely de-risked ready for the day you retire only makes sense if you are planning to use the whole pot to purchase an annuity.
+Due to rises in bond yields, annuity rates increased steadily from 2022 to the extent that they now present an option worth considering for certain retirees, for the first time in many years.

 With this being said, annuities are by no means right for everyone.
 For many people, drawing upon their pension pot(s) flexibly, either through regular income payments or ad hoc withdrawals, will be the way in which they access their retirement funds.

-This means two things, firstly that there is good chance that your pension will need to last you at least 20 years, but potentially much longer; secondly, and related to the previous point - some of your pension may not be touched for another 20 years.
-Therefore, this pot should not take the same level of risk and have the same investment strategy as the money you will be drawing upon in the first few years of retirement, which should be sat in cash ready for you to access.
+This means two things; firstly that there is good chance that your pension will need to last you at least 20 years, but potentially much longer; and secondly, and related to the previous point - some of your pension may not be touched for another 20 years.
+Therefore, this element of your pot should not take the same level of risk and have the same investment strategy as the money you will be drawing upon in the first few years of retirement, which should be sat in cash ready for you to access.

 As the above illustrates, planning appropriately is vital in ensuring sustainability throughout what will hopefully be a long and enjoyable retirement.
 Making sure that a robust retirement strategy is in place well in advance of actually retiring will allow your money to work as hard as possible for you, whilst also ensuring that you can continue to live your dream retirement without the need to worry about the ups and downs in markets.